openpracticelibrary/openpracticelibrary/content/practice/open-decision-making.md

 authors:
   - shabshah
 area: foundation-culture-and-collaboration
-perspectives:
-  - Leadership works differently at Red Hat.
-In our open organization
-  - >-
-    people don't just receive the status of "leader" when appointed to a position or given a title.
-Instead
-  - >-
-    leaders earn their leadership positions when they adopt a certain combination of behaviors and mindsets.
-Learn about open organizations Download free books Get the newsletter What is an open organization?
-How open is your organization?
-That special combination of behaviors and mindsets is something we call "open leadership."
-We study it very closely.
-    Because if we can understand
-  - document
-  - and actively cultivate it
-  - >-
-    we know we can build an organization full of innovative and passionate people enabling the best in one another.
-Let me explain what it makes it so powerfu
 jumbotron: /images/pic-students-working-on-project.jpg
 time: 'Depends on the size of an initiative, objective or decision to be taken.'
 difficulty: moderate